-- A wine tasting site – the webinar could be hosted by a recognised master of wine and cover how wine tasting is done.
+- A wine tasting site – the webinar could be hosted by a recognized master of wine and cover how wine tasting is done.
 The membership area of the website could then reveal their actual tasting notes for dozens of wines

 - A site about launching an Internet business – the webinar could cover the 15 things you must do before launching an Internet business.
 The membership area could list all the resources you need for a successful launch

 - A site about educating children at home – the webinar could cover how to plan a home-based curriculum.
-The membership website could provide all the templates for the parent to fill-in
+The membership website could provide all the templates for the parent to fill in

 You get the idea.